Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

 I currently serve as the Senior Research Advisor & National Leadership Council member at RAINN (Rape Abuse & Incest National Network).
 I am a Member of the League of Canadian Poets and an Affiliate and Vice Chair of the Board of Amherst Writers & Artists.

 I believe that poetry and art can be powerful tools for healing, transformation, and social change.
 My poem “What I Was Wearing” challenges harmful questions and responses to disclosures of sexual assault that inappropriately blame victims rather than perpetrators, thereby retraumatizing victims and perpetuating false narratives about sexual violence.
 “What I was wearing” is the inspiration for thousands of global grassroots art exhibits “What Were You Wearing?,” that invite survivors to contribute their own stories and representations of the clothing they were wearing when they were assaulted.
 Like the poem, the exhibitions seek to upend victim-blaming myths and raise awareness of the far-reaching and long-lasting impacts of sexual violence and the healing powers of empowering survivors to reclaim our own stories.
 In 2019, a group of high school students in the UK got together and created an original music composition based on my poem, which won the BBC's 2020 Young Composer's Award.
-You can listen to Edward Akins's award-winning composition "What Were You Wearing" here.
+You can listen to Edward Atkins's award-winning composition "What Were You Wearing?" here.

 In 2024, I edited a first of its kind anthology of writing from workshops I led with survivors of sexual violence.
 We’ve Been Put Through Fire & Come Out Divine: Stories of Hope & Survival (Amherst Writers & Artists Press) not only gives voice to survivors, but seeks to upend false narratives about sexual violence.
 For example, the thinly veiled accusation that lies behind the question so many survivors are often asked: "What were you wearing?"
 This innovative work represents a new pathway for survivors and those who interact with us to gain a deeper understanding of the impact of sexual violence on us as individuals and communities.